 We have the right and duty to defend any "suit" for such damages, even if the "suit" is groundless, false or fraudulent.
 However, we have no duty to defend "suits" for "bodily injury" or "property damage" to which this insurance does not apply.
 We may investigate and settle any claim or "suit" as we consider appropriate.
 Our duty to defend or settle ends when the Covered Autos Liability Coverage Limit of Insurance has been exhausted by payment of judgments or settlements.

-B. Paragraph A.1.b. of Section II – Covered Autos Liability Coverage is amended by the addition of the following:
+B. The following is added to Paragraph A.1.b. of Section II – Covered Autos Liability Coverage:

 1. Who Is An Insured